akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ‘Your mother would be proud of you.‘

-And for a moment, something flickered in his eyes—the old sharpness, the man who had ridden with kings.
+And for a moment, something flickered in his eyes, the old sharpness, the man who had ridden with kings.

 Beatrice’s throat tightened.
-She set down the basket—with a protest from Goosie—and quickly hugged her father fiercely.
+She set down the basket, with a protest from Goosie, and quickly hugged her father fiercely.
 He felt thinner and more frail than he should.

 ‘Perhaps I should go,‘ he murmured into her hair.